cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 Identical agents except for using either thresholding or purification were submitted to the ACPC and the purification agent performed better against all opponents, including the thresholding agent.
-In terms of worst case exploitability, the least exploitable was the one that used a thresholding level of 0.15, perhaps because too much thresholding results in too little randomness and no thresholding at all results in overfitting to the abstraction.
+In terms of worst case exploitability, the least exploitable was the one that used a thresholding level of 0.15 (meaning all actions below 15% were removed), perhaps because too much thresholding results in too little randomness and no thresholding at all results in overfitting to the abstraction.